applied-systems-biology/mcat/src/main/resources/org/hkijena/mcat/documentation/parameter_preprocessing_save_raw_image.md

-# Save raw image

-If this parameter is checked, the original raw image will be saved in the output folder.
+Defines if the raw image data is saved to the output folder.